akhil27051999/AWS-3-Tier-Architecture/README.md

 This repository contains three distinct AWS hosting solutions, each demonstrating different levels of complexity and infrastructure management approaches.

-# Project 1: Static Website Hosting on AWS
+# Project 1: Static Website Hosting on S3

 ## How It Works